 What if the ice cream cone was AS delicious as the ice cream that was in it?!
 I present to you… the cookie ice cream cone!
 It’s both delicious AND portable and pure genius.
 I get asked the question ‘Cup or Cone?’ at least twice a week.
 Yes, I eat ice cream twice a week, at least, don’t judge!
 But never in a cone, thanks.
 I go for the cup every time.
 Why?
 Because I really don’t like the taste of the waffle cone.
 It’s too sweet, artificial tasting and is a total waste of calories.
 It could be so much better and so I set to work!

 While they may look like a challenge, these cones are really easy to make.
 Simply whip up the cookie dough, then roll it into big balls.
 Next, use a rolling pin to roll them really thin and bake!
 While they’re still hot shape them around a normal ice cream cone which has been covered in foil (in my opinion, that’s the only use for them, really) and allow to cool!
-I like to stuff the bottom of my cones with a marshmallow to stop drips, and coating the inside of the cone with melted chocolate would be pretty amazing too – or try this chocolate ice cap sauce!
+I like to stuff the bottom of my cones with a marshmallow to stop drips, and coating the inside of the cookie ice cream cone with melted chocolate would be pretty amazing too – or try this chocolate ice cap sauce!

 Chocolate Chip Cookie Ice Cream Cones